Staff Product Designer

 The work was correct but bounded.

 We doubled market share with what we shipped.
-The full vision (individual program profile pages) never made it.
-Leadership pulled the plug on continued investment in the segment shortly after launch, and resources transitioned back to undergrad to build the more robust experience that side of the business needed.
+The full vision, individual program profile pages, never made it.
+Leadership pulled the plug on continued investment shortly after launch, and resources transitioned back to undergrad.

 What I'd do differently: invest earlier in the strategic case, not just the design work.
 By the time the architecture call landed, leadership was weighing infrastructure lift against an unknown ceiling for the segment.
-A clearer written picture of what grad could be (sized, modeled, presented to the room) might have changed the conversation.
-Or it wouldn't have.
-But that was the lever I didn't pull, and it's the one I'd reach for first next time.
+A clearer written picture of what grad could be, sized, modeled, presented to the room, might have changed the conversation.
+That was the lever I didn't pull, and the one I'd reach for first next time.

 What stays with me is the methodology.
 Leading with research before solutioning is what made the work land.
-The data did the convincing on every cross-functional decision that mattered, and the eventual scope cut took nothing away from the part that worked.
+The data did the convincing on every cross-functional decision that mattered.

 Jeanie